Enter Bird's Name in Search Box:

-Distribution: Found from Newfoundland and Labrador, through northern Quebec, west through the northern regions of all the western provinces, most of the North West Territories, the Yukon and all of Alaska, except its northern coast.
-The very north-eastern regions of the couple of US states, all of New Brunswick and Nova Scotia.
+Distribution: Found from Newfoundland and Labrador, through northern Quebec, west through the northern regions of all the western provinces, most of the Northwest Territories, the Yukon and all of Alaska, except its northern coast.
+The very northeastern regions of a couple of US states and all of New Brunswick and Nova Scotia.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.